paulh1am/paulh1am.github.io/_projects/Fanfair.md

 <br/>
 During Signup we needed to take in a significant amount of data and also authorize access to the user's Instagram.
 We prioritized simpicity, forward momentum (through animated transitions), and brand aesthetics.
 We also designed new forms and icons.

 Arriving at the desired signup flow involved multiple rounds of user flows and a series of wire flow mockups.
-Below is an example of a user flow marked up with notes.
+Below is a screenshot of a user flow marked up with notes mid-update.

 <div class="img_row">